timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 hiker was Misplaced, who I hadn't seen since the early days of the PCT.

 For the next few days, we rested in Bishop while I drove multiple groups of hikers between Onion Valley and Bishop.
 The crowning achievement was when I was able to surprise Cool Rocks at the trailhead and take her into town.
-I also ran into Sweet Cakes, who I hadn't seen since Julian.

 This gave us time to talk, and we agreed to hike the next section together.
 My trail family wanted to leave Bishop almost right away, but I needed some time to recuperate.
 I also wanted to take the next part of the Sierras slowly,